 Employee Work Areas (215.3)

-In residential facilities with dwelling units, at least two percent of all units, but no less than one unit, must provide accessible fire alarm systems.
-The fire alarm system in a residential dwelling unit must extend to a point within the unit that is in the vicinity of the smoke detection system.
+In residential facilities with dwelling units, at least two percent of all units, but no less than one unit, must have communication features and therefore must provide visible fire alarm systems.
+The fire alarm system in a residential dwelling unit must extend to a point within the unit that is near the smoke detection system.
 Accessible smoke alarms are also required for residential facilities.
 The smoke alarm system can be integrated with the fire alarm system.
 Many state codes also require accessible carbon monoxide detectors.

 Requirements for Fire Alarm Systems

 Fire alarm pulls must meet the following requirements for operable parts: